What is the Stewards office?

 Discussion of poor driver conduct, accidents and other forms of unsporting behavior is strictly forbidden on the race server and in the forums.
 Incidents have occurred in the past, arguments have been started and red mist has settled over subsequent races because things were allowed to get out of hand.
 Often the facts at this stage are incomplete and the accused party potentially has done nothing wrong.
 By avoiding this type of discussion in the event we avoid bad feelings and conduct that may result in damaging the enjoyment of the event by other members.
 It is permissible to describe that you were involved in a tangle but under no circumstances should you publicly identify anyone, directly or indirectly, who you feel has disadvantaged you.

 Correct course of action upon completion of the event is to carefully review the incident(s) you feel you were a victim of and then raise a report by clicking the report form link below within 48 hours of the incident.
-Before doing so however, it is expected that you review your own replay prior to lodging an request to ensure that your complaint is justified.
-Should the incident be reviewed and we find that you were equally to blame for a crash or that at some point you had behaved in an unsporting manner, your case may be affected.
-This is not meant to dissuade you from placing incident protests, but merely to make you think and assess fully before doing so, for example did the opponent stop and wait showing genuine remorse for the incident or Do you honestly feel that the event was avoidable?
+It is expected that you review your own replay prior to lodging a request to ensure that your complaint is justified.
+Should the incident be reviewed and we find that you were equally to blame for a crash or that at some point you had behaved in an unsporting manner, your case may be affected or you could attract penalty if appropriate.
+This is not meant to dissuade you from placing incident protests, but merely to make you think and assess fully before doing so.
+For example did the opponent stop and wait ,show genuine apology/remorse for the incident or do you honestly feel that the event was unavoidable?
 Drivers may be contacted by the Stewards to obtain alternate points of view.
 Appeals are welcomed however final decisions will be made by the Head Steward, League manager ordeputy Manager.

 Standard Penalties & Reprimands